Scattering Massive String Resonances through Field-Theory Methods: Field-theory perspective

-A more general argument can be made.
-By dimensional analysis (e.g.\ by inspecting the vertex operators of the twisted string) one could consider higher-point interactions of the form $\sim\!\sqrt{\ap} \Phi {\rm Tr} \{ F^2 (\ap F)^N\}$.
-Based on previous work \cite{Johansson:2017srf,Azevedo:2018dgo}, we expect the tensionless limit $\ap \to \infty$ to be well behaved and result in a four-derivative supergravity theory that is classically conformal (up to the measure $\dd^{10}x$ in the action).
+A more general argument can be made to rule out higher-point interactions of the form $\sqrt{\ap} \Phi {\rm Tr} \{ F^2 (\ap F)^N\}$.
+Based on previous work \cite{Johansson:2017srf,Azevedo:2018dgo}, the tensionless limit $\ap \to \infty$ should be well behaved and result in a four-derivative supergravity theory that is classically conformal after dimensional reduction to 4D.
 In this limit, we may redefine $\sqrt{\ap} \Phi_{mn}\rightarrow \Phi_{mn}$ to get a dimensionless and massless field that recombines with the standard graviton into the gravitational field, see e.g.~\cite{Johansson:2018ues, Azevedo:2018dgo, Berkovits:2018jvm,Azevedo:2019zbn}.
 But the field-strength factor $ (\ap F)^N$ cannot absorb $\ap$ since $F_{mn}$ must have dimension two in a conformal theory.
-Therefore, any interactions of the form $\Phi {\rm Tr}(F^{\geq3})$ and their supersymmetric completions would not give a well-defined tensionless limit.
+Therefore, interactions of the form $\Phi {\rm Tr}(F^{\geq3})$ and their supersymmetric completions would obstruct a well-defined tensionless limit.

-On these grounds, the ellipsis in the Lagrangian (\ref{vops.15}) of the twisted heterotic string does {\it not} refer to a higher-derivative expansion of an effective Lagrangian.
+On these grounds, the ellipsis in (\ref{vops.15}) does {\it not} refer to a higher-derivative expansion of an effective Lagrangian.
 In conventional string theories, in turn, the description of massive spin-two scattering through an effective action is under investigation \cite{munichgroup}.

-{\bf C. All-multiplicity single-trace computation:} Next we give the details of an efficient recursive procedure that computes the tree amplitudes of $(n{-}1)$ gauge multiplets and one massive state in the twisted heterotic string.
-This is achieved by using information of the Lagrangian \eqref{vops.15} to determine the relevant chiral correlator ${\cal I}_R$ in \eqref{twistedstringamplitude}.
-The terms given in ${\cal L}^-_{{\rm het}}$ grant access to the single-trace sector in the following color decomposition
+{\bf C. All-multiplicity single-trace computation:} Next we describe an efficient recursive procedure to compute tree amplitudes of $(n{-}1)$ gauge multiplets and one massive state from the Lagrangian of the twisted heterotic string.
+The terms given in \eqref{vops.15} grant access to the single-trace sector in the color decomposition

 Here $1,2,\ldots,n{-}1$ refers to gauge-multiplet states, and the last leg $\underline{n}$ is taken to be massive.
-The color-ordered single-trace amplitudes ${\cal A}$ are cyclic in $1,2,\ldots,n{-}1$ and only receive contributions from Feynman diagrams involving propagating gauge multiplets.
-Therefore, ${\cal L}_{\rm SYM}+{\cal L}_{\rm linear}$ should contain the complete information to determine ${\cal A}$ from Feynman diagrams.
+The color-ordered single-trace amplitudes ${\cal A}$ are cyclic in $1,2,\ldots,n{-}1$ and only receive contributions from Feynman diagrams involving propagating gauge multiplets which are completely determined by ${\cal L}_{\rm SYM}+{\cal L}_{\rm linear}$.
 The omitted terms in \eqref{vops.15} only affect multi-trace contributions to \eqref{vops.19}.